-There are three requirements of Assessors of these units.
-These apply regardless of whether the Assessor is a Centre member of staff or a representative from a voluntary organisation such as St John, Red Cross or St Andrew's.
+There are three requirements of Assessors for this unit.
+These apply regardless of whether the Assessor is a Centre member of staff or a representative from a voluntary organisation such as St John Ambulance, Red Cross or St Andrew's.
 As a minimum, they must:

-- 1. be qualified to make assessment decisions - hold a current and valid First Aid at Work or Paediatric First Aid certificate - 3. be able to show they are occupationally knowledgeable/competent in relation to the learning outcome and EITHER:
+- 1. be qualified to make assessment decisions - 2. hold a current and valid First Aid at Work or Paediatric First Aid certificate - 3. be able to show they are occupationally knowledgeable/competent in relation to the learning outcome and EITHER: